-Let me tell you how this recipe came about: I have come across tarragon in dessert dishes a few times now, once in a restaurant (where my friend had a sweet tarragon tart that accompanied a sorbet) and several times in various trendy food magazines but I had never used it in a dessert dish myself.
-Then the other day I made some caramel pear tarts and was really struck by how boring and usual their flavor was.
+Here’s how this recipe came about: I have come across tarragon in dessert dishes a few times now, once in a restaurant (where my friend had a sweet tarragon tart that accompanied a sorbet) and several times in various trendy food magazines but I had never used it in a dessert dish myself.
+Then the other day I made caramel pear tarts and was really struck by how boring and usual their flavor was.
 Into my head popped tarragon!
 Its liquorice-like flavor would really liven up these tarts, I thought to myself, so I made another batch and baked some chopped, fresh tarragon into it.
-It turned out fantastically, all the flavors complemented each other perfectly and the tarragon added something new and exciting.
+It turned out wonderfully, all the flavors complemented each other perfectly and the tarragon added something new and exciting.
 Definitely a winner in my book, I hope you like it too! :)

 - 2 tablespoons unsalted butter